delliott0000/PyDoorBuilder/API/HTTP/Contents/WebSocket.md

 This endpoint is `Client-only`.

 ## GET /ws/autopilot
 Open a WebSocket connection with the server as an `Autopilot`.
-Task-related communications will take place over this connection.
+Communications relating to `Tasks` will take place over this connection.

 The API will return `101 Switching Protocols`.